 Okay, that might sound really dumb.
 Why am I talking about robots?
 And who cares about their buying power?
-Is it because we have these guys at the top of our Sykesbot blog and want to give them a little attention?

-Even though we’re skeptical about how well they might actually work.
+There are lots of tips about it on the Internet, though we’re skeptical about how well they might actually work.

 And the robots?